 Craving a dinner that impresses without breaking a sweat?
 This oven-roasted stuffed Cornish game hen recipe is surprisingly simple yet elegant.
-The hens are roasted to a golden, crispy perfection but the real star is the flavorful wild rice stuffing made with cranberries, walnuts, and sage.
-It adds a touch of festive flair without sacrificing ease.
-Their single-person portions make them perfect for holidays, intimate gatherings, or family Sunday dinner.
-This recipe delivers restaurant-quality flavors without the fuss and let’s face it, they look absolutely stunning on a plate.
+The hens are roasted to a golden, crispy perfection, but the real star is the flavorful wild rice stuffing made with cranberries, walnuts, and sage.
+These individual-sized hens are perfect for holidays, small gatherings, or family Sunday dinner.
+This recipe delivers restaurant-quality flavors without the fuss, and they look absolutely stunning on a plate.

 What are Cornish Game Hens